 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-This Low-Carb Chicken Cacciatore is a classic and comforting dish rich in tomato flavor.
-Make this easy recipe in the Instant Pot or on the stovetop.
-Serve it with zucchini noodles for a keto-friendly, paleo, and Whole30 dinner.
+This Keto Chicken Cacciatore is a classic and comforting dish rich in tomato flavor.
+Make this easy low-carb recipe in the Instant Pot or on the stovetop.
+Serve it with zucchini noodles or plain for a keto-friendly, paleo, and Whole30 dinner rich in protein and flavor, but low in carbs.

 • Total Time: 33 minutes